 So today's aerosols don't damage the ozone layer and the propellants now used in the majority of aerosols have - in the words of Dr Paul Fraser of the CSIRO - "a negligible greenhouse effect".

-For more information on the science of ozone depletion, check out the EPA information on the science of ozone depletion.
+For more information on the science of ozone depletion, check out this information from the US EPA.

 In other words, It's OK to Spray!